batmanhogwarts/external-kvm-over-ip/pcb/README.md

-# PCB Overview
+# PCB Status

-Initial prototype uses off-the-shelf boards.

-Future revisions may include:
-- CM4 carrier board
+This prototype does not use a custom PCB.

+Instead, it is built from:
+- Raspberry Pi Compute Module 4 IO board (or equivalent)
-- HDMI capture IC
+- External HDMI capture hardware
-- USB hub integration
+- USB gadget mode via CM4 USB OTG

-No custom PCB is required for the first prototype.
+A custom carrier board is planned as a future revision after prototype validation.
+See hardware/architecture.md for details.